rrchoir/11ty-rrchoir/events/transgender-11-15-2025.md

 ---
-title: Transgender 11/15/2025
+title: Trans Day of Resilience
 start_date: 2025-11-15T18:00:00.000-05:00
-summary: Transgender day of Resilience
+summary: Transgender day of Resilience at the Dandelion Collective
 songs:
   - Pink Pony Club
   - Carry This All